 Maddy Pringle

 Madeline “Maddy” Pringle (M.A., University of Missouri) is a doctoral student in the Department of Communication.
 Maddy’s research interests include identity, place, and sociomateriality.
 She is especially interested in how one’s identity with specific organizational places is communicated and how language and materiality play a part in identity management and overall organizing.
 She has presented research at Central States Communication Association (CSCA), National Communication Association (NCA), and International Communication Association (ICA) conferences.
-She is also the vice chair of the graduate student caucus with CSCA.
+She is also the Chair of the graduate student caucus with CSCA.